timpending/eplexity/toma/toma-NOTES.md

+### Toma Full Project
+# Merged as of 1/26/17 9:36am MST
+# Served on 6660

 ## Login
-√ login transmits this url on sign in: http://localhost:8080/login.html?email=qweasd%40gmail.com&password=qweasd √ Validates the Email with @, empty field
+- √ login transmits this url on sign in: http://localhost:8080/login.html?email=qweasd%40gmail.com&password=qweasd
+- √ Validates the Email with @, empty field
-√ Forgot PW links out
+- √ Forgot PW links out
 - ??
 Does not validate the '.com' part of email
 - ??
 Forgot PW could be styled differently, added to the bottom / middle of form or below input
 - No min char count on PW

 ## Request password
-√ transmits the below url on request: http://localhost:8080/request-password.html?email=qweasd%40gmail.com √ Validates the Email with @, empty field
+- √ transmits the below url on request: http://localhost:8080/request-password.html?email=qweasd%40gmail.com
+- √ Validates the Email with @, empty field
 - ??
 Does not validate the '.com' part of email

 ## Confirm password
-√ Validates if empty
+- √ Validates if empty
-√ Transmits the below URL when submitted: http://localhost:8080/confirm-password.html?password=qweqwe&confirm_password=qweqwe
+- √ Transmits the below URL when submitted: http://localhost:8080/confirm-password.html?password=qweqwe&confirm_password=qweqwe
 - ??
 No minimum character count
 - ??
 No inline validation of matching strings

 ## Servers
-√ Search
+- √ Search
-√ View Grid / Table Adjuster
+- √ View Grid / Table Adjuster
-√ On Hold Disabled
+- √ On Hold Disabled
-√ Add Server Links out
+- √ Add Server Links out
 - ??
 Clickable grid cards, other UI can click to activate, see more details
 - ??
 Aside does not have full functionality (only home link works)

 ## Add Server Page
-√ Input checkboxes function, are attractive
+- √ Input checkboxes function, are attractive
 - Changing parameters does not update url string http://localhost:8080/add-server.html?image=on&size=on&cloud=on&server_name_1=qweasd
 - update line height in \_numbers to be 25px or font size to 1.1 em and line height to 1.6em